Smoke Gases

 Smoke gases fall into two categories - the irritant and the immediately hazardous.

 The irritant category includes hydrogen chloride and acrolein which are generated from burning electrical insulation and some other cabin materials.
-Any burning materials which contain Carbon will not only produce immediately hazardous Carbon Monoxide but also Carbon Dioxide which replaces the oxygen being used to sustain the fire.
-This process alters (reduces) the partial pressure of Oxygen in the Cabin atmosphere and thus increases respiration rates.
+Any burning materials which contain Carbon will not only produce immediately hazardous carbon monoxide but also carbon dioxide which replaces the oxygen being used to sustain the fire.
+This process alters (reduces) the partial pressure of oxygen in the cabin atmosphere and thus increases respiration rates.
 As a result, people involuntarily take in a relatively greater quantity of other gases - including the unwanted ones.
 This raised respiration level is in addition to that which occurs, even in normal flight, when the cabin altitude is greater than ground level.
-However, since the partial pressure of Oxygen at aircraft altitudes above 8000 feet will be greater in a pressurised cabin than in the external environment, it is wise to keep the cabin pressurised to retain some oxygen availability (since passenger oxygen masks can clearly not be deployed in a cabin fire scenario).
+However, since the partial pressure of oxygen at aircraft altitudes above 8000 feet will be greater in a pressurised cabin than in the external environment, it is wise to keep the cabin pressurised to retain some oxygen availability (since passenger oxygen masks cannot be deployed in a cabin fire scenario).

 Key Points on Minimising Smoke Gas Inhalation